esherwin/MethaneDistributionsPublished/README.md

 ### Required dependencies
 Ensure Python 3.7 or above is installed
-Packages: jupyter, pandas, scipy, matplotlib, numpy, pathlib, scikit-fda, openpyxl, xlrd
+Packages: jupyter, pandas, scipy, matplotlib, numpy, pathlib, scikit-fda, openpyxl, xlrd The above packages are included in the requirements.txt file.
+To install required packages via pip, use the following command:
+$ pip install -r requirements.txt

 ## Campaign coverage notebooks
 This folder contains Jupyter notebooks used to convert Enverus microdata and aerial survey shapefiles to compute well and hydrocarbon production coverage for each scenario.